ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/microcontroller-interface.md

 * Power - 3V3 and 5V pins labeled with red.
 These pins will always be outputting their respective voltage levels (3.3V and 5V) if the ESP32 is powered through its USB-micro port.
 * Ground - pins labeled as GND.
 These pins serve as the current's return path in your circuits.
-* GPIO (General Purpose Input/Output) - virtually every pin.
+* GPIO (General Purpose Input/Output) - just about every pin.
 These pins can be configured to read or output digital high and low signals.
 * ADC (Analog to Digital Converter) - only some pins.
 These pins can read analog values instead of just high or low.

 {: .highlight}